Zucchini Meatloaf – lighter meatloaf with hidden veggies. Great for picky kids and health conscious grown ups!

 Put grated zucchini, ground beef, egg, onion, garlic, bread crumbs and onion into a large bowl.
 Season with paprika, oregano, salt and black pepper.
 Mix well until combined.

 In a small bowl, combine ketchup with mustard and brown sugar.
-Pour over loaf and bake for about 15 more minutes.
+Pour over Zucchini Meatloaf and bake for about 15 more minutes.

 HUFFINGTON POST: 28 Zucchini Recipes For All Your Savoury And Sweet Cravings